Accidental death insurance

 How much your money, investments or other assets go up in value as time passes.

 An alternative of resolving disputes outside of the civil courts.
 It puts your case in front of an impartial arbitrator.
 You must accept the decision as final.
-Available to all clients of firms that belong to the Investment Industry Regulatory Organization of Canada (IIROC).

 The lowest price at which someone will sell a stock on a stock exchange.